A few weeks ago, we went to the Cherry Hill Diner. We decided that we would go to a new diner instead of going to a nearby favorite.

 Cherry Hill Diner Atmosphere: B

-The outside of the diner is very “dineresc”.
+The outside of the Cherry Hill Diner diner is very “dineresc.”
 A lot of NJ diners look like normal restaurants in the front.
 This particular diner looks like a diner out of the movies.
 It is a red building with bright silver trim.
 So it looks the part on the outside.

-The coffee was refilled quickly and they were able to accommodate my request of whip cream.
-It was good coffee and apart from a small cup, I have no complaints.
+The coffee at the Cherry Hill Diner was refilled quickly, and they were able to accommodate my request of whipped cream.
+It was good coffee, and apart from a small cup, I have no complaints.

-The menu is rather large with an entire page dedicated to different salads with lots of different options.
+The menu at the Cherry Hill Diner is rather extensive with an entire page dedicated to different salads with lots of different options.
 I ended up settling on the Greek salad with chicken as well as lentil soup.
-Often times with a large menu, it becomes obvious that a diner has “no specialty”.
-The food is all good but nothing is great.
+Often times with an extensive menu, it becomes evident that a diner has “no specialty.”
+The food is all good, but nothing is great.

 The salad was relatively small and dinky.
-Most of the lettuce was white (ie: nothing) and there weren’t a lot of other vegetables mixed in.
+Most of the lettuce was white (i.e., nothing) and there weren’t a lot of other vegetables mixed in.
 (A few onions, tomatoes and cucumbers).
-The chicken was good and one thing saving the salad from not receiving a lower score was pita bread that came with it.
-After finishing the meal I found myself still hungry (which says a lot on a day I did not work out).
+The chicken was good, and one thing saving the salad from not receiving a lower score was pita bread that came with it.
+After finishing the meal, I found myself still hungry (which says a lot on a day I did not work out).